 An inguinal hernia happens when part of the intestine slips into the groin (where your belly meets your upper thigh)—instead of staying put in the belly.
 There are two types of inguinal hernias: direct, which are rare in children, and indirect, which are often discovered in the first year of life.

-“The most common type in children is an indirect inguinal hernia, which occurs when the inner opening to the inguinal canal – a small passage through the lower abdomen – doesn’t close as it should have,” said Ravindra Vegunta, MD, a pediatric general surgeon at Banner Children's Specialists Pediatric Surgery Clinic in Mesa, AZ.
+“The most common type in children is an indirect inguinal hernia, which occurs when the inner opening to the inguinal canal – a small passage through the lower abdomen – doesn’t close as it should have,” said Ravindra Vegunta, MD, a pediatric general surgeon with Banner Children's.
 “It can affect up to 5% of newborns and up to 30% of prematurely born baby boys.”

 What causes inguinal hernias?